- Visiting Professor of post graduate medicine, Cranfield University

 well as a number of cost effectiveness studies linked to Cranfield School of

-Management, Cranfield, Oxford, Cambridge and Hull Universities.
+Management, Cranfield, Oxford, Cambridge, Hull and more recently Coventry Universities.
 The methodology for this research is also now being

 taught to colleagues and students internationally in formal teaching programs,